 The Duke of Edinburgh's Award is available to young people aged 14 to 25 and it encourages them to try new, challenging activities as well as giving credit for existing interests.

-The 'volunteering', 'physical' and 'skill' sections encourage young people to get out into the community, helping others or taking part in positive activities.
+The 'volunteering', 'physical' and 'skill' sections encourage young people to get out into the community, helping others or take part in positive activities.

 DofE is a highly recognised addition to young people's work skills and is welcomed by educationalists and employers.